foss-for-synopsys-dwc-arc-processors/documentation/docs/linux/hsdk/build.md

 adding dns 192.168.1.1
 ```

-## Debugging applications using gdbserver
+## Debugging Applications Using gdbserver

 Create `overlay` directory in Buildroot sources' directory and add
 a sample file for a program: